 10. How long will it take for me to receive my information?

-On receipt of a completed application form and payment, you will receive an acknowledgement and indication of by when you will receive a reply which will be within the 40 day statutory period.
+On receipt of a completed application form and payment, you will receive an acknowledgement and indication of by when you will receive a reply which will be within a calendar month but if it is complex and/or voluminous it could be extended for up to 2 months.

 11. What happens if I feel that the Council has breached the Act?